heiniglab/multiomics-network-inference/README.md

 source("scripts/reg_net.R")

 # in test_data/locus.RData we provide some toy data.
+# sample is from rs9859077 locus,
 # The call below loads the following variables:
 # sentinel: name of the locus
 # data: NxP matrix for an example locus
-# ranges: List of genomic ranges containing the entities collected for the example locus
+# ranges: List of genomic ranges containing the entities collected for the example locus.
+Not used in this snippet, but here for reference
 # priors: Symmetric PxP prior matrix collected for the locus
 # threads: Number of threads to use
 load("test_data/locus.RData")